Maria Helena Vieira da Silva: Life

 Vieira da Silva was born in Lisbon, Portugal.
 At an early age, she traveled around the world because her affluent father was a diplomat.
 During this time, she came in contact with various avant-garde groups, such as the Italian Futurists and the Ballets Russes.
 At the age of eleven she had begun seriously studying drawing and painting at the Academia de Belas-Artes in Lisbon.
-In her teen years she studied painting with Emília dos Santos Braga in Lisbon and Fernand Léger, sculpture with Antoine Bourdelle, and engraving with Stanley William Hayter.
+In her teenage years she studied painting with Emília dos Santos Braga in Lisbon and Fernand Léger, sculpture with Antoine Bourdelle, and engraving with Stanley William Hayter.
 Vieira da Silva also worked with Fauve artist Othon Friesz.

+In 1928 Vieira da Silva left Lisbon to study sculpture in Paris.
+She enrolled for a few months at the Académie Scandinave in Paris to study sculpture under Charles Despiau, and later she shifted her focus to painting, studying under Charles Dufresne, Henry de Waroquier, and Othon Friesz.

-In 1928 Vieira da Silva left Lisbon to study sculpture in Paris, but decided in 1929 to focus on painting.
-By 1930 she was exhibiting paintings in Paris; that same year she married the Hungarian painter Árpád Szenes.
+By 1930 she was exhibiting paintings in Paris; that same year she married the Hungarian painter Árpád Szenes, whom she had met in the French capital in 1929 when he was attending the Académie de la Grande Chaumière there.
 At the onset of World War II in 1939, Vieira da Silva moved to Portugal from France.
-The following year, she left for Rio de Janeiro, Brazil where she gained prominence as an artist for her dense and complex compositions.

-After the War, Vieira da Silva lived and worked in Paris the rest of her life.
-She adopted French citizenship in 1956.
+The following year, she left for Rio de Janeiro, Brazil, where she gained prominence as an artist for her dense and complex compositions.
+After the war, Vieira da Silva lived and worked in Paris the rest of her life.
+She gained French citizenship in 1956.
 Vieira da Silva received the French government's Grand Prix National des Arts in 1966, the first woman so honored.
 She was named a Chevalier of the Legion of Honor in 1979.
 She died in Paris on 6 March 1992.

 Her name sometimes appears written as "Elena", but the correct version, in Portuguese, is "Helena".

 A crater on Mercury has been named in her honor.